 Tamarindo Sportfishing, Guanacaste

 Full and half day fishing charters are available year round from Tamarindo.
-Fishing is not very seasonal from Tamarindo, but fishing conditions can still vary from month to month.
+Fishing in Tamarindo is great all year, but fishing conditions can still vary from month to month.
+Peak season for Billfish is mid April to August.
 Marlin and Sailfish are the highlights of the full day 9 hour fishing trip.
 The half day 5 hour trip is more inshore fishing for fish like Snapper, Amberjack, and Roosterfish.
 For those who prefer to fish offshore, there is also a 7 hour option.

 Marina Papagayo, Papagayo Peninsula